AndroidPermissions/droid-perm/README.md

 All files are in droid-perm/config:

--   [perm-def-api-23.xml](config/perm-def-api-23.xml) - permissions from annotaton xml files supplied with AndroidSDK, up to API 23.
-If you install Android SDK, these annotations are in android-sdk\\platform-tools\\api\\annotations.zip
+-   [perm-def-api-23.xml](config/perm-def-API-23.xml) - permissions from annotaton xml files supplied with AndroidSDK, up to API 23.
+This is the version discussed in the paper.
+If you install Android SDK, these annotations are located in android-sdk/platform-tools/api/annotations.zip

 -   perm-def-api-25.xml - same specification for API 25.